krasimirnyv/Rock-Paper-Scissors/README.md

 ---

+## 🧩 Project Summary

+A classic C# console game where the player competes against the computer by choosing rock, paper, or scissors.
+The computer randomly selects its move, and the game determines the winner based on standard rules.
+It includes input validation, colorful feedback, score tracking, and replay functionality for an interactive experience.

+---

 ## 📌 Project Goals
 The goal of this project is to implement a simple console-based version of the classic Rock-Paper-Scissors game, where a human player competes against the computer.
 The purpose is to apply fundamental programming skills in C#, such as using variables, conditional logic, loops, input/output operations and methods.
 The project encourages learning through practical coding while also building a foundation for version control, documentation, and publishing projects on GitHub.